kanboard/documentation/content/en/v1/admin/faq.md

 - Always backup your data
 - Do not run migrations in parallel from multiple processes

-If you got the error "Unable to run SQL migrations \[...\]", here are the steps to fix it manually:
+If you got the error `Unable to run SQL migrations [...]`, here are the steps to fix it manually:

 1. Open the file corresponding to your database `app/Schema/Sqlite.php` or `app/Schema/Mysql.php`
 2. Go to the failed migration function
 3. Execute manually the SQL queries defined in the function
 4. If you encounter an error, report the issue to the bug tracker with the exact SQL error
 5. When all SQL statements of the migration are executed, update the schema version number
 6. Run other migrations

 I'm not able to login with Internet Explorer and Microsoft IIS